There is an entrenched misconception of the hygiene of the period.

 “Crap!” he barks.
 “She’s got it in me eyes.”
 He pulls away.
 Tumbling backward, he’s bobbing on his back, belly exposed.
 She goes to work on that area.
 “Tickles!” he cries, kicking her away.

-His rear feet poke out of the water.
+His hind limbs poke out of the water.
 She seizes one and forces the soap between the toes.
 “I’m gonna clean every nook and cranny, so hold still,” she orders.

 The ordeal is cut short.
 “Is this the patient, then?” asks Heinzie, snuck up on them.
 No one has noticed him until this very minute.